spookysys/videocut/videocut4.md

 1. For each input media file:
    - Look for `<basename>.json` in the same directory; if present, use it.
    - If absent: run Whisper (`word_timestamps=True`, language hint when provided).
-For each Whisper segment, set `start = first word start`, `end = last word end`.
+Use the word-level timings to re-segment the transcript into full sentences (deterministic splitter, e.g. `.?!` boundaries) and, for each sentence, set `start = first word start`, `end = last word end`.
-   - Write the transcript JSON next to the media file, or to the cache directory when the media path is unwritable.
+   - Write the sentence-level transcript JSON next to the media file, or to the cache directory when the media path is unwritable.
 2. Build `transcript.json`:
    - Assign sequential `segment_id` values in CLI order across all files.
    - Include `file_id` references based on the `files` table.